briancappello/sqlalchemy-unchained/README.md

     parent = db.relationship('Parent', back_populates='children')
 ```

-This is the first bit that's different from using stock SQLAlchemy.
+This is the first bit that's really different from using stock SQLAlchemy.
 By default, models in SQLAlchemy Unchained automatically include a primary key column `id`, as well as the automatically-timestamped columns `created_at` and `updated_at`.

-This is, of course, customizable.
+This is customizable.
 For example, if you wanted to rename the columns on `Parent` and disable timestamping on `Child`:

 ```python
 # your_package/models.py